mohamadallam/laravel-admin-crud-system/README.md

 > password: admin
 #
-> **WARNING**: if you setup this project on  your local, open  php.ini and  machine make sure to enable ;extension=xsl by removing the semicolon ,
+> **WARNING**: if you setup this project on  your local machine, open  php.ini and make sure to enable ;extension=xsl by removing the semicolon ,